LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 3. Don’t use fields that need manual input

-Users must exert extra effort and time to fill out forms manually, which reduces the number of users completing them and your conversion rates.
+Users must spend extra time and effort filling out forms manually, which reduces the number of users completing them and your conversion rates.

-Only request the information available on user profiles to make it easy for them to confirm and submit the information.
+Only request the information available on user profiles to make it easier for them to confirm and submit it.
 And avoid fields that are not listed on users’ profiles, such as phone numbers or genders.

 4. Use the Thank You page for more conversions